 This must be taken seriously and acted upon, under the appropriate Hartpury policy.
 Hartpury has a zero-tolerance approach to child on child / peer on peer abuse.
 It is essential that all Hartpury staff understand the importance of challenging inappropriate behaviours between peers, that are abusive in nature.
 Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for students and at the most extreme a culture that normalises abuse leading to young people accepting it as normal and not coming forward to report it.
-These issues will be part of Personal Development, Behavioural and Welfare tutorials, Prep for Success Programme for college students and discussions.
+These issues will be part the college Prep for Success Programme for all students.
 Victims will be supported through Hartpury's pastoral and wellbeing systems.
 Any hate crime/incident will be reported through local external reporting mechanisms.